Siege of Deventer (1456)

-The siege of Deventer was a siege of Deventer (then a major Hanseatic city) in 1456 during a struggle between Duke Philip the Good of Burgundy and the church, the nobility, and cities of the Oversticht (Overijssel).
+The siege of Deventer was a siege of Deventer (then a major Hanseatic city) in 1456 during a struggle between Duke Philip the Good of Burgundy and the church, the nobility, and cities of the Oversticht (Overijssel) that included Kampen, Zwolle and Deventer.

-The Siege
+Background

 Over the 15th century the Dukes of Burgundy became more and more influential in the Netherlands, striving for a stronger and more centralised grip on the country.
-In 1456 Duke Philip the Good made his illegitimate son David of Burgundy to be the successor of Rudolf van Diepholt as bishop of Utrecht.
-Overijssel's cities and nobility resented a Burgundian overlord and planned not to recognise Philip's choice, with the chapters of the Sticht Utrecht favouring another candidate, Gijsbrecht of Brederode.
-Philip thus took up arms and besieged Deventer for five weeks to make it accept his decision, which it finally did, accepting David as Deventer's temporal and spiritual overlord.
+In 1456 Duke Philip the Good made his illegitimate son David of Burgundy to be the successor of Rudolf van Diepholt as bishop of Utrecht, with the approval of Pope Callixtus III.

+Overijssel's cities and nobility resented a Burgundian overlord, who was moreover born out of wedlock, and planned not to recognise Philip's choice, with the chapters of the Prince-Bishopric of Utrecht favouring another candidate, Gijsbrecht of Brederode.
+Philip the Good subsequently took up arms and had Deventer, then a prominent Hanseatic city and the most important place in the Oversticht, besieged for five weeks to push through his will.